 Lemon cake is such a classic flavour and my Lemon Cupcakes with Lemon Curd Filling are a super popular recipe on my blog, so I really wanted to create a larger lemon cake version for you all to enjoy.
 This Triple Lemon Cake is made up of three layers of lemon sponge flavoured with lemon zest.
 I've filled and topped them with sweet lemon buttercream and zingy lemon curd - the lemon curd is really what makes this recipe extra special!

-To make the spong emix the butter and sugar together.
+To make the sponge, mix the butter and sugar together.
 Add eggs and whisk well.
-Then mix in the self raising flour.
+Then mix in the lemon juice and self raising flour.
 Finally stir in the lemon zest.

-To make the buttercream, mix together butter, icing sugar and lemon extract until smooth.
+To make the buttercream, mix together butter, icing sugar, lemon extract and milk until smooth.
 Then stack up the sponges, piping buttercream and drizzling lemon curd between each layer.
-Finished the Triple Lemon Cake with more buttercream on top, lemon jelly sweets and yellow sprinkles.
+Finish the Triple Lemon Cake with more buttercream and lemon curd on top, lemon jelly sweets and yellow sprinkles.